jac307/MediaArtTutorials/MEDIA2DF3/P1-README.md

   </figcaption>
 </figure>

+## ⚠️⚠️⚠️ McMaster Those Makerspace ⚠️⚠️⚠️

+For this project, you must complete the **online Thode Makerspace training modules** on **Avenue to Learn**.
+Check <a href="https://library.mcmaster.ca/spaces/makerspace#tab-equipment-training" target="_blank">Thode Makerspace: Equipment Training</a> to enroll in the Avenue to Learn course "Thode Makerspace Training and Community".

+---

 ## Overview

 In this project, students will collaborate in small groups (**3–4 students**) to design and construct a **three-dimensional composition** made from **two-dimensional vector-based shapes**.